zver/tevo-black-widow-marlin-config/README.md

-This repo consists configs and script for flash
+This repo consists configs and scripts for flash
-Tevo Black Widow 3D printer fresh firmware from
+Tevo Black Widow 3D printer with fresh firmware from Marlin repo.
-Marlin repo.

 Usual workflow is change variables in